rajneesh069/DSA/README.md

 ## Depth First Search

 - The more intuitive approach is recursion in this algorithm.
-- The methods (Pre-order, In-Order and Pre-order) have been described [above](#traversal-methods-in-depth-first-search).
+- The methods (Pre-order, In-Order and Post-order) have been described [above](#traversal-methods-in-depth-first-search).

 Some Tid-bits regarding those methods:-